 Observe patterns in nature, such as what happens with (soil, climate and water cycles) and use them as a guide.
 Mimic and work with these rather than against them.
 Develop structured plans based on these observations.

 A set of guiding permaculture principles help us make decisions and plan approach.
 One such principle is observing and adhering to the patterns in nature.
+Whenever we’re stuck, need help prioritising or dealing with conflict, we are guided by principles.

 Well defined processes help to manifest ideas into reality.
 One such process framework is GOBRADIME, which will be discussed below.